Social Impact · 2007–Present

 Others wait for funding.
 I create it.

-19 Years.
-FIVE Projects.
+20+ Years.
+Six Projects.
 One Architecture.

 It started in Cambodia in 2007 with 350 children and a charity calendar that was never released.
 The photographs survived.
 The model was born: high-quality art attracts premium buyers who fund social impact directly.
 That model has never changed.